deepestblue/sampradaya/README.md

 # Unicode Grantha typeface

 This is a project to create a Unicode-compliant Grantha typeface based on the proposed [Unicode 7.0](http://www.unicode.org/versions/beta-7.0.0.html) [encoding](http://std.dkuug.dk/JTC1/SC2/WG2/docs/n4135.pdf) in the U+11300 SMP block.
-For the moment, it only works on OS X. Windows support depends on Microsoft supporting the script in Uniscribe, the Windows rendering engine.
-It's understood that Windows 10's Uniscribe supports Grantha, but this typeface uses AAT and so will need to be enhanced to support Windows.
+Tested on OSX 10.10 and Windows 10.

 ## How to Use

+### On OSX

-Simply download the font file and drop it into /Library/Fonts/ (to install system-wide) or ~/Library/Fonts/ (to install at user-scope).
+Simply download the OSX font file from [releases](https://github.com/deepestblue/Sampradaya/releases/) and drop it into /Library/Fonts/ (to install system-wide) or ~/Library/Fonts/ (to install at user-scope).
 You may need to restart your application (or logout/login) for the font to be usable.
 If you're looking to input Grantha text, I highly recommend [Lipika](https://github.com/ratreya/Lipika_IME) with the [Ksharanam key-map for Grantha](https://bitbucket.org/OorNaattaan/keymap/src).

+### On Windows

+Simply download the Windows font file from [releases](https://github.com/deepestblue/Sampradaya/releases/), click the secondary mouse button, and choose `Install` or `Install for all users`.

 ## Acknowledgements